JALsnipe/Help-Leonard/README.md

 Plan of attack if I had time:

 Add a refresh button.
-Pull-to-refresh is very popular and I would have liked to research outside libraries to acomplish that.
+Pull-to-refresh is very popular and I would have liked to research outside libraries and animations to acomplish that.

 **As Leonard, I can select a favorite team, so that I can just read the headlines for my favorite team and not get overloaded with information about